johbar/text-extraction-service/README.md

 This is an exercise in using Golang, probably unsuitable for any real-world usage.

-It embeds [Nats](https://nats.io/) as a key-value-store that acts as a persistent cache for extracted content.
+It embeds [Nats](https://nats.io/) as a key-value-/objectstore that acts as a persistent cache for extracted content.

 The RegEx-based RTF parser is very inefficient.